-The “Wabash Internships and Student Employment” Program (commonly referred to as WISE) provides students with the opportunity to work on campus as part of their financial aid packages.
-All WISE positions are listed on our WabashWorks system through Career Services.
-The majority of WISE positions are posted at the beginning of each semester, however, they may be posted at any time throughout the academic year.
+The “Wabash Internships and Student Employment” Program (commonly referred to as WISE) provides students with the opportunity to work on campus during the academic year.
+All Federal Work Study (FWS) & WISE positions are listed on our WabashWorks system through Career Services.
+The majority of on-campus student positions are posted at the beginning of each semester, however, they may be posted at any time throughout the academic year.
 There are on-campus student positions available in nearly every department and building on campus.
 There are also on-campus student positions available for students of all different skill levels and academic/career interests.
 For best results, it is recommended that you prepare your resume and begin applying early and that you apply to many positions that you feel you are qualified for.

-For questions about the WISE program in general, go to the Financial Aid Office’s WISE page at http://www.wabash.edu/admissions/finances/wise.
+For questions about the WISE program in general, go to the Financial Aid Office’s WISE page at /admissions/finances/wise.

 Frequently Asked Questions